-That said, most kids get excited about firefighters and fire engines.
+That said most kids get excited about firefighters and fire engines.
 There’s just something fundamentally exciting about them.
-Being able to explain how some piece of equipment were used in “the olden days” to fight fires or rescue people was a lot more fun than I anticipated.
+Being able to explain how some piece of equipment was used in “the olden days” to fight fires or rescue people was a lot more fun than I anticipated.

 The Fire Services Museum is located just outside the Melbourne CBD, on the corner of Gisborne and Albert Streets, near Parliament Station.
 Tram #11 (to West Preston from the CBD) goes right past the museum with the nearest stop Click here for more information.